Bicky23/Stock_price_prediction_with_LSTM/README.md

 # Stock Price Prediction with LSTM

-Includes stock prices predictions for COAL stocks over a period of 8 years on a weekly basis
+Includes stock prices predictions for 3 stocks including Coal India Ltd., NTPC Ltd. and Power Grid Ltd. over a period of 8 years on a weekly and daily basis

-Used Keras library to solve this time series task
+Used Keras library with Tensorflow to solve.